Core Lab 4: Photo Contexts

 Permission Required: No

-This advanced core lab is one of an umbrella of classes tailored to the Photography Program’s five pathways of study: Contemporary Art, Creative Industry, Fashion Culture, Imaging Technology and Social Engagement.
-Each course provides a depth of conceptual, theoretical, practical, and professional inquiry specific to the student’s area of interest.
+This advanced core lab is one of an umbrella of classes tailored to the Photography Program's areas of study: Contemporary Art, Creative Industry, Fashion Culture, Imaging Technology and Social Engagement.
+Each course provides a depth of conceptual, theoretical, practical, and professional inquiry specific to the student's area of interest.
 This course, in coordination with Core Studio 4, provides focus for the senior thesis experience and a career beyond graduation.
-The following will be offered in fall 2015:
+The following will be offered in spring 2016:

 Conceptual Strategies: In this section of Core Lab 4, students explore process in practice, moving through explorations of appropriation, de-contextualization, multiplication, systems, collecting, mapping, surveillance and other conceptual practices as means for producing bodies of photographic work.
 Students develop and refine their critical skills and vocabulary, as well as their understanding and application of critical theory in practice.

 Expanding Technologies: This section of Core Lab 4 focuses on 3D rendered photography, introducing students to the world of computer-generated imagery (CGI).
 Emphasis is placed on the compositing of rendered images with images captured using digital photography.
 Topics include: polygonal modeling, texturing, lighting, rendering, and compositing.

 Fashion Editorial: This section of Core Lab 4 explores the professional and practical aspects of fashion photography and related media as they apply to the development of a personal visual style, and it’s application in a contemporary fashion editorial context.
 Creative/professional practice will be informed by discussions regarding fashion design, the fashion industry, the history of the fashion editorial, and contemporary visual and cultural expectations within the genre.
 Students will learn technical skills as they produce a series of fashion shoots during the course of the semester.

 Course Open to: Majors Only